 The Fulbright Program is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs.
 Under a cooperative agreement with the Bureau, the Council for International Exchange of Scholars (CIES) assists in the administration of the Fulbright Scholar Program.

-Currently, the traditional Fulbright Scholar Program sends approximately 1,100 U.S. scholars and professionals abroad to 125 countries each year for two months to an academic year.
-Grantees lecture and conduct research in a wide variety of academic and professional fields.
+Currently, the traditional Fulbright Scholar Program sends approximately 800 U.S. scholars and professionals abroad to 125 countries each year for two to twelve months.
+Grantees lecture and/or conduct research in a wide variety of academic and professional fields.